Modes

 Hotkeys

-is another property in the configuration of a mode that can be defined
+hotkeys is another property in the configuration of a mode that can be defined

 to add the specific hotkeys to the viewer on the mode route.
 Additionally, the

-name under which the hotkeys are stored can be configured as hotkeyName
+name under which the hotkeys are stored can be configured as hotkeyName.

 This allows user customization of the mode specific hotkeys.